 'Then what do you want from me?, said Fawcett.
 As the words still rang in the hall, Fawcett felt a sudden intense heat in his belly.
 Danos Flint was stood behind him, his chin on Fawcett's shoulder.
 A soft, wet sound could just be heard over the crackling of the fire.

 'I just want a story', his murderer whispered to him.

 Fawcett saw the tip of the knife protruding from his belly, felt a hollow pain as it was swiftly withdrawn, smelled the copper scent of his own blood as the knife was placed over his throat.
 And then, nothing.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Matt RichmondWrite a Review